 Inspecting trees and shrubs for egg masses, as well as outbuildings, woodpiles, fences, rocks, and gardens, can help determine early stages of population density increases.

 Gypsy moth can multiply from a few hundred caterpillars to destructive levels in one or two years.

 State regulatory agencies monitor for gypsy moth annually, however, scientists cannot always accurately predict exactly where and when populations will expand.
 Closely monitoring egg masses in the Fall, and using a combination of biological, mechanical and chemical strategies is the best approach to keeping populations below destructive levels.

 Gypsy moth caterpillars will begin to emerge by mid-April and may feed for up to two months on tree leaves before entering their pupal stage.
-The key to minimizing gypsy moth impacts is applying the appropriate management strategy to specific stages (or sizes) of caterpillars throughout their development.
+The key to minimizing gypsy moth impact is to apply the appropriate management strategy when the caterpillars are at specific stages (or sizes) of their development.